MINUTES OF MEETING

 5.1.
 Bank Reconciliation & Budget Tracker Q2 and H1/2019-20: The Clerk presented completed figures for the second quarter and half year expenditure and receipts, as well as an overview of the budget tracker.
 No red flags were raised and the Chairman will sign copies for the record; no queries were raised and the documents are available to view on the EGPC web site.

 5.2.
-EGPC Precept 2020-21: To accommodate a shortfall in the EGPC operational budget of £3,000.00, resulting largely from the retirement of HC Lengthsman and P3 Schemes, the Finance & Compliance Working Group recommended the precept for 2020-21 be increased by this amount.
+EGPC Precept & Budget Setting 2020-21: To accommodate a shortfall in the EGPC operational budget of £3,000.00, resulting largely from the retirement of HC Lengthsman and P3 Schemes, the Finance & Compliance Working Group recommended the precept for 2020-21 be increased by this amount.
 Some analysis of similar parish councils had highlighted EGPC is in the lower percentile of parishes for precept levies.
-After some debate, it was RESOLVED the PC should accept this proposal and the Clerk would communicate the proposed increase to the annual amount of £15,000.00 to HC, as required.
+After some debate, the 2020-21 budget proposal was accepted and it was RESOLVED the Clerk should communicate the proposed increase to the annual amount of £15,000.00 to HC, as required.
+A copy of the budget and precept overview 2020-21 will be available on the web site shortly.

 5.3.
 On-Line Banking & Update to Financial Regulations: The Clerk had circulated a draft Electronic Banking Policy, together with the updated Financial Regulations for councillors to review prior to the meeting.
 No queries were raised and accordingly both documents were ADOPTED and are published on the EGPC web site.